 We gain valuable insight into the architecture of the period of St Luke’s construction because it is the only church in Kotor that has not been damaged by earthquakes.
 This is remarkable given that Kotor has experienced four significant earthquakes since 1563 as well as thousands of lesser tremors.

 Saint Luke’s Church was one of several churches that were built in Kotor Old Town between 1185 AD and 1371 AD.
 These were the years of the progressive Serbian Nemanjic rule.
 The design of these churches merged early Christian church design with traditional Slavic architecture.
 A typical Serbo-Byzantine church was constructed on a rectangular foundation.
 The church featured a major dome in the centre surrounded by smaller domes.
 This style was not fully expressed in St Luke’s Church.
-Instead, St Luke’s was styled towards the Romanesque.
+Instead, St Luke’s was styled towards the Romanesque and Gothic.

 A visit to the historical Church of St Luke can be made more enjoyable through an awareness of its basic architecture.
 This enables us to identify features which otherwise may have gone unnoticed.